`

 Replication Process

-The Bullhorn Data Replication is made up of two primary processes: the replication process and the self-healing process.
-These processes take new, modified, and deleted records in the core Bullhorn tables and populate your Bullhorn Data Replication with these changes.
+Bullhorn Data Replication consists of two main processes: replication and self-healing.
+These capture new, modified, and deleted records from core Bullhorn tables and sync them to your replication database.

-The replication process runs continuously, adding and updating records in near real-time.
-For any inconsistencies, a nightly process called self-healing runs which compares the number of records added and modified to the number of records synced within the last 24 hours.
+Replication runs continuously, updating records in near real-time.
+A nightly self-healing process compares recent changes with synced data from the past 24 hours.
 If there is a discrepancy, the system will incorporate the records into the system.

 Data Replication & Payroll/Billing Uses